 Skip to content

-For instance, using a bar graph instead of a histogram can hide important information about the distribution of data, which can be critical for making informed decisions.
+Choosing a bar graph instead of a histogram can hide key insights about data distribution—insights that are crucial for making informed decisions.

 A bar graph is a type of chart that displays data using rectangular bars, where the length or height of each bar represents the value of the data.